Patient education: Nonsteroidal antiinflammatory drugs (NSAIDs) (Beyond the Basics)

 TOPICAL NONSTEROIDAL ANTIINFLAMMATORY DRUGS

-Several NSAIDs are available as creams and gels for topical use.
+Several NSAIDs are available as creams and gels for topical use (to be applied directly to the skin).
 These agents have been shown to have similar benefits to taking NSAIDs in pill form in osteoarthritis and low back pain.
 Topical use may be safer than the pill form.

 HOW NONSTEROIDAL ANTIINFLAMMATORY DRUGS WORK

-NSAIDs work to reduce pain and inflammation by inhibiting enzymes, called cyclooxygenases.
-By inhibiting cyclooxygenases, NSAIDs help to prevent and/or reduce pain and inflammation.
-Cyclooxygenase enzyme inhibition is also responsible for many of the side effects of NSAIDs.
+NSAIDs work to reduce pain and inflammation by inhibiting enzymes, called cyclooxygenases (COX).
+By inhibiting COX, NSAIDs help to prevent and/or reduce pain and inflammation.
+COX enzyme inhibition is also responsible for many of the side effects of NSAIDs.

 TYPES OF NONSTEROIDAL ANTIINFLAMMATORY DRUGS

 There are two main types of NSAIDs, nonselective and selective.
-The terms nonselective and selective refer to different NSAIDs’ ability to inhibit specific types of cyclooxygenase (COX) enzymes.
+The terms nonselective and selective refer to different NSAIDs’ ability to inhibit specific types of COX enzymes; the primary types are COX-1 and COX-2.

 ●Nonselective NSAIDs – Nonselective NSAIDs inhibit both COX-1 and COX-2 enzymes to a significant degree.

-●Selective NSAIDs – Selective NSAIDs inhibit COX-2, an enzyme found at sites of inflammation, more than the type that is normally found in the stomach, blood platelets, and blood vessels (COX-1).
+●Selective NSAIDs – Selective NSAIDs inhibit COX-2, an enzyme found at sites of inflammation, more than COX-1, the type that is normally found in the stomach, blood platelets, and blood vessels.

 Nonselective NSAIDs — Nonselective NSAIDs include drugs commonly available without prescription, such as aspirin, ibuprofen (Advil, Motrin, Nuprin), and naproxen (Aleve), as well as many prescription-strength NSAIDs.